texthtml/balena-midi-synthesizer/README.md

 # Balena Midi

-A synthetizer for your MIDI devices
+A synthesizer for your MIDI devices